vajraBodhi/Bodhi/appConfig_README.txt

       //if not set, the framework will check "hasCausality" property to decide the bodhi causality.
       "causality": {},

+      "manifest": null or {},
+      "templateString": HTML String or null

       //Optional.
 If not set, the value is true.
       "visible": false,